ratemydress/Rate-MY-Dress/README.md

 Key Points

-1) This project is for Android platform
+1) This project is for Android devices

 2) It should support all major version of Android

 Supported Platforms